Back to glossary

 Lessor and lessee arrangements come with distinct roles and responsibilities for each party involved.
 Understanding these roles is crucial for maintaining a successful lease agreement.
 Let's explore the responsibilities of both the lessor and lessee:

-Lessor Responsibilities
+Lessor responsibilities

 The lessor, as the owner of the asset, has the principal duty to deliver the asset in a usable condition to the lessee and maintain its suitability for the agreed-upon use.
 Their responsibilities also include handling any significant repairs or structural issues unless specified otherwise in the lease agreement.
 The lessor is also typically accountable for insurance and tax obligations related to the asset.
 Lastly, they must respect the lessee's right to quiet enjoyment of the property, meaning not intruding without notice or valid reason.

-Lessee Responsibilities
+Lessee responsibilities

 The lessee, as the user of the asset, is responsible for making timely lease payments as per the agreement.
 They must also take reasonable care of the leased asset, limiting wear and tear to the extent possible.
 Any alterations or improvements to the property generally require the lessor's consent.
 Lessees also need to adhere to any rules or restrictions outlined in the lease agreement, which might include how the property can be used.
 Upon lease termination, the lessee is usually required to return the asset in its original condition, accounting for normal use and wear.